Vizemo/2143-OOP-Marchesi/Assignments/OOP_Primer/README.md

 ## Definition

 They are access modifiers and help us implement Encapsulation (or information hiding).
-They tell the compiler which other classes should have access to the field or method being defined.
+They tell the compiler which other classes should have access to the field or method being defined.<br>

->private - Only the current class will have access to the field or method.
+<br> private - Only the current class will have access to the field or method.

->protected - Only the current class and subclasses (and sometimes also same-package classes) of this class will have access to the field or method.
+<br> protected - Only the current class and subclasses (and sometimes also same-package classes) of this class will have access to the field or method.

->public - Any class can refer to the field or call the method.
+<br> public - Any class can refer to the field or call the method.

-This assumes these keywords are used as part of a field or method declaration within a class definition.
+<br>This assumes these keywords are used as part of a field or method declaration within a class definition.

 > https://stackoverflow.com/questions/1020749/what-are-public-private-and-protected-in-object-oriented-programming
 <br>